hydroflux/abstractor-ws/README.md

 - [ ] Add date / year into the document class in order to add the option to sort by date
 - [ ] Create a double-check option for eagle--possibly under the "review" as a switch in order to check for any related documents missing
 - [ ] Best order of operations for file management should be to create the folder first & then put the documents folder inside of it, rather than bundling at the end
-- [ ] Add a function to check to see if the disclaimer has been passed if login is pressed too early

 ### Imports To Do